microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 There is no need to memorize spells in advance.
 Just because a character can cast any spell, doesn't mean that they should.
 Choose spells that suit the character.
 Select one "signature" spell per spell level from 1st upward that they prefer to use over any other.
 These spells are easier to cast due to familiarity, costing 2 less HP to use.

-The Difficulty Class (DC) for all spells is:

-10 + Caster Level + Caster's MIND bonus
+**Spell Difficulty Class (DC)** for all spells: 10 + Caster Level + Caster's MIND bonus

+When a spell is cast, the target of the spell must make a DC save (d20), unless the spell requires a different save.
+If the target scores lower than the caster's DC, they are affected by the spell.

 Here are three ways for spell casters to add a little more variety:

 **Extending** makes a spell last twice as long as it normally would.
 An Extended spell costs an additional 2 HP.

-**Empowering** makes a spell do 50% more damage than it normally would.
+**Empowering** makes a spell do 50% more damage than normal.
 An Empowered spell costs an additional 4 HP.

-**Widening** makes a spell's area of effect twice as big as it would normally be.
+**Widening** makes a spell's area of effect twice as big as normal.
 A Widened spell costs an additional 6 HP.

-## Combat

-**Hit Points (HP)** = STR Stat + 1d6/Level.
-If HP reaches zero, the player becomes "downed", or unconscious and near death.
-Further damage directly reduces STR.
-If that reaches zero, the player dies.
-When down, roll a d20.
-You have 3 chances to roll above a 10.
-If successful, you are stable and return to 1 HP (STR is returned to normal as well).
-Otherwise, if unsuccessful 3 times, the player dies.

-**Speed** comes in 3 tiers.
-You are either Slow(15ft.), Normal(25ft.) or Fast(35ft.).
-Speed is determined by the game master and can be affected by spells and conditions.
-Typically, Fighters or Paladins with Heavy armor are Slow, Rogues and Rangers are Fast, and the rest are Normal speed.

-Roll d20 + DEX bonus for initiative order.Everyone can move and do one thing each turn (attack, cast a spell, etc.).

-Melee attack bonus = STR bonus + Level

-Missile attack bonus = DEX bonus + Level

-Magic attack bonus = MIND bonus + Level

-Add attack bonus to d20 roll.
-If higher than your opponent's Armor Class (AC), it's a hit.
-Natural 20 is automatically a critical doing maximum damage.

-Fighters and Rogues can use DEX bonus + Level as Melee attack bonus instead if wielding a light weapon.
-Fighters, Rogues, Bards, and Rangers can wield 2 light weapons and attack with both in a round if they take a -2 penalty (Rangers don't take the penalty) on all attack rolls that round.

-If the total bonus is +6 or more a second attack can be made with a -5 penalty.
-If the total bonus is +11 or more a third attack can be made at -10.
-For example, if the total bonus is +12, three attacks can be made at +12/+7/+2.

-Add STR bonus to Melee damage, x2 for 2-handed weapons.

-**Armor Class (AC)** = 10 + DEX bonus + Armor bonus.

 ## Heroism